dreamcatcher-tech/network/Inbox/2024-12-28 1215 using platform as inventors notebook.md

 So we could do computation totally independently, and only optionally use artifact capabilities for reliable sustained execution at scale.

-So reading a book and we could be spining off many side threads and asking questions against our knowledge base.
+So reading a book and we could be spinning off many side threads and asking questions against our knowledge base.
+Preferrably spinning via voice.